September 2019 Start Date

 What To Do When Visiting Fanshawe College

-Please arrive at the Test Centre (F2006) during the hours available for assessment.
+Please arrive at the Test Centre (F2006) ahead of your appointment time.
 The assessment schedule can be found on the page, WRIT Assessment - Dates and Times.

 When and Where Can I Write?